 Sponsored Research Accounting within the Finance Division is seeking applicants for a Sponsored Research Account.
-You will perform a variety of accounting activities in accordance with accounting principles and standards to control the organization's financial resources and ensure that it complies with all relevant regulations, laws and reporting requirements.
+In this position, you will perform a variety of accounting activities in accordance with accounting principles and standards to control the organization's financial resources and ensure that it aligns with all relevant regulations, laws and reporting requirements.

-The Sponsored Research Accountant will provide professional-level administrative and fiscal support within a post- award sponsored project accounting environment and be responsible for proactively managing the associated function.
+The Sponsored Research Accountant will provide professional-level administrative and fiscal support within a post-award sponsored project accounting environment and be responsible for proactively leading the associated function.

 Core Responsibilities include:

-Proactively manage sponsored projects and awards for specific Schools/Departments to ensure accurate and timely completion of financial reports in compliance with sponsor guidelines, University policies, CAS, and GAAP
+Proactively handle sponsored projects and awards for specific Schools/Departments to ensure accurate and timely completion of financial reports in compliance with sponsor guidelines, University policies, CAS, and GAAP

 Maintain continuous contact with department business managers and principal investigators to monitor grant progress